Willkie Farr & Gallagher LLP - The Inside View

 Summer program components:

 Willkie’s summer program is a terrific introduction to the firm.
-We offer summer associates the opportunity to work side by side with our attorneys in practice areas of their choice.
-We offer departmental rotations during the course of the summer.
-In addition, summer associates participate in a presentation skills workshop, mock arbitration and corporate negotiation training seminars and attend department overviews.
-Summer associates are evaluated twice during the program: once at mid-summer and then at the end of the program.
-In addition to giving an introduction to life as an associate, we offer a wide array of social events with the goal of helping our summer associates to get to know one another, our lawyers and the city.
+We offer summer law clerks the opportunity to work side by side with our attorneys.
+In addition, summer law clerks participate in a presentation skills workshop, mock arbitration and corporate negotiation training seminars and attend department overviews.
+Summer law clerks are evaluated twice during the program: once at mid-summer and then at the end of the program.
+In addition to giving an introduction to life as an associate, we offer a wide array of social events with the goal of helping our summer law clerks to get to know one another, our lawyers and the city.

 Social media